 "I have a lot of personal things on Facebook that I wouldn't want being used for adverts.
-But I guess I wouldn't mind a funny advert appearing if I was having a sad moment."'Out of date'
+But I guess I wouldn't mind a funny advert appearing if I was having a sad moment."

 Concerns over the amount of data collected by firms operating online has lead to Recent changes to the EU's ePrivacy Directive, tightening controls on the types of digital kept.

 But Mr Hanff, who says Privacy International will be taking a very close look at the issue in this year, believes that the changes are not strict enough.